ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Erin Simon: Distinguishing between product types is brittle because those evolve over time.
 Better to define around behavior.

-Chris Needham: concerns fromt he publishing industry regarding the definition of where content can be used, "all of these things are intermixed aninseperable" is not adequate
+Chris Needham: concerns fromt he publishing industry regarding the definition of where content can be used, "all of these things are intermixed and inseparable" is not adequate

 Krishna Madhavan: No easy way to have these conversations, we're all tired, it was nice to have something to ground our conversations on, I am optimistic, nice to see trust.
 Questions that still exist: "Do we specify product categories? or do we focus on the kinds of outcomes that come from the technology?"
 The focus on AI outputs is a good thing.
 How do we articulate better in the drafts, **should search be a category?
 I believe it should not.**  There are still fundamental questions that need answering.
 There is a lot more space to have these trusted conversations